signemik/ShootingNYC/Index.md

 Anyway, now that we have gotten an understanding of which areas should be avoided and when let’s go back to discover what happened in 2020.

+The year 2020 was an eventful year.
+The world experienced a pandemic, there was an increased focus on race discrimination and the U.S. got a new president.
+This all resulted in many protests across the U.S. where specifically 614 took place in New York City.
+Maybe this could have influenced the increased number of shootings?
+Firstly, let’s have a look at the monthly distribution of the protests to get an understanding of when they were held.

 <p align="center">
   <img src="Images/protest_month.png" style="width:80%">